Skip to main content

 Orchestral Composition Reading & Career-Development Session

 The Toronto Symphony Orchestra (TSO), in collaboration with the Canadian Music Centre (CMC), is pleased to offer an orchestral composition career development session for Canadian composers.
 The purpose of the session is to offer composers an opportunity to hear their works rehearsed in a professional orchestral setting, while gaining experience working alongside a professional organization.
-Selected participants will receive feedback from the TSO Music Director Gustavo Gimeno, the TSO Composer Advisor Gary Kulesha, and the TSO Affiliate Composer.
-They will also have an opportunity to engage in constructive dialogue with members of the orchestra, staff, and the TSO Principal Librarian Christopher Reiche Boucher.
+Selected participants will receive feedback from TSO guest composer/conductor John Adams, TSO Composer Advisor Emilie LeBel, the TSO Affiliate Composer, and TSO musician representatives.
+They will also have an opportunity to engage in constructive dialogue with members of the orchestra, staff, and a TSO Library representative.

-• Orchestral Composition Reading Session on Saturday October 22, 2022, at Roy Thomson Hall, from 10:00am to 12:30pm, conducted by TSO Composer Advisor Gary Kulesha.
+• Orchestral Composition Reading Session on Saturday, November 9, 2024, at Roy Thomson Hall, from 10:00am to 12:30pm.
+The conductor for this reading session will be confirmed closer to the date.
 Each work will receive a reading of approximately 20 minutes.

-• Feedback session with Music Director Gustavo Gimeno, TSO Composer Advisor Gary Kulesha, TSO Affiliate Composer, TSO Artistic staff, and representative musicians from the orchestra’s woodwind, brass, percussion and string sections on Saturday October 22, 2022 (after the Reading Session).
-Composers will attend the Saturday October 22, 2022 sessions in person.
+• Feedback session with TSO guest composer/conductor John Adams, TSO Composer Advisor Emilie LeBel, TSO Affiliate Composer, TSO Artistic staff, and representative musicians from the orchestra’s wind, percussion and string sections on Saturday November 9, 2024 (after the Reading Session).
+Composers will attend the Saturday, November 9, 2024, sessions in person.

-• One individual follow-up virtual mentorship session for each participant with TSO Affiliate Composer, date and time in 2023, TBA.
+• One individual follow-up virtual mentorship session for each participant with TSO Affiliate Composer upon request.

 • Composers will receive a copy of an archival recording of their work for their personal review and/or grant application purposes.